magnxpyr/phalcon.so/README.md

 # Phalcon PHP on cPanel

 Some hosts comes by default with Phalcon Frameworks or lets you enable optionally.
-A list of hosts that has Phalcon by default can be found [here](https://phalconphp.com/en/hosting).
+A list of hosts that has Phalcon by default can be found <a href="https://phalconphp.com/en/hosting" target="_blank">here</a>.

 Most cPanel shared hosts allows you to change php version, edit _php.ini_ and add extensions.
 This should enable you to add phalcon.so.

 If none of these options are available, ask your hosting provider if is possible to enable Phalcon, otherwise your only option is to switch your hosting.

+<br /><br />
 ### Installation on cPanel
 1. Login to cPanel
 2. If your PHP version is smaller than 5.6, go to **Software/Services** section of the cPanel home screen, click **Select PHP Version** (or similar).